aadamsx/dst/README.md

-# Dead Simple Templates.
+# `dst` - dead simple templates.

-`dst` is a very simple template system built on top of javascript tagged templates.
+`dst` is a very simple template system inspired by mustaches, but built on top of javascript tagged templates.

 ## Usage.